Weight Loss Through Geography

 No, it’s not a huge difference.
 In the grand scheme of things, it’s pretty negligible.

-However, given the choice between doing a week of crunches to lose this belly fat or moving to Iowa and immediately dropping a few pounds …
+However, given the choice between doing a week of crunches to lose this belly fat or moving to a blue zone and immediately losing weight . . .

 Blog at WordPress.com.